MixinNetwork/mvm.dev/src/registry/deploy.md

 ### hardhat

-We already prepared the [hardhat](https://hardhat.org/) [deploy example](<https://github.com/MixinNetwork/mvmcontracts>), [Quorum](/quorum/join) mainnet and testnet settings are provided to use。
+We already prepared the [hardhat](https://hardhat.org/) [deploy example](<https://github.com/MixinNetwork/mvmcontracts>), [Quorum](/quorum/join) mainnet and testnet settings are provided to use.

-run code：
+run to deploy：
 ```shell
 PRIVATE_KEY=privateKey yarn hardhat run --network quorum scripts/counter.ts
 ```

 ::: tip Notice
-Gas is needed to deploy contract, you should fill privateKey of your wallet in。
+Gas is needed to deploy contract, you should fill privateKey of your wallet in.
 :::

 ### remix